ExamonHPC/ipmi_pub/README.rst

 IPMI_OPTIONS
   Additional options to pass to the tool in use (common to all the BMCs) IPMI_RENAME_LABEL
-  Dictionary to be used to rename metrics returned by the tool.
+  A dictionary to be used to rename metrics returned by the tool.
 Useful in cases where metric names contain typos or inaccuracies.
   Example:
   Given the following output from the tool
   ::